-If the building or worship space has little or no reverberation or "bounce," for example, an acoustical release on a final big chord can be used to give the illusion of more reverberation.
+If the building space has little or no reverberation, where the "bounce" could amount to less than a quarter of a second (the Saint Louis Scottish Rite Cathedral auditorium is such a place), then an acoustical release of big final chords for both hands can be used to give the illusion of more reverberation.

-This maneuver can be facilitated using a quick rotational movement of both wrists counter-clockwise, first the right, then the left.
+This maneuver can be facilitated using a very quick rotational movement of both wrists counter-clockwise, first the right, then the left.

 This wrist rotation can be practiced separately at first, one hand at a time, until the ear hears each note released in gradual and correct order in rapid succession.